Komodo, Diver’s Paradise

 Considering a splurge, we priced several high-end liveaboards.
 Since we had arrived late in the season, most liveaboards seemed to be limiting their dives to classic Komodo sites in northern waters, which we could easily reach on day trips.
 We pushed for options that included southern Komodo and southern Rinca, but offerings were limited and pricey with warnings of rough seas and bad visibility.
 After doing the math and considering the limited offerings, it seemed that day trips out of Labuanbajo would offer us more bang for our buck.
 (We’re not looking for fancy cabins, we want to dive, dive, dive!!!)

-We ended up going with Komodo Aqua Diving.
+We ended up going with Komodo Aqua Diving when we visited in 2011.
 Business savvy Reny and knowledgeable dive guide Darmin won us over with what seemed to be the most competent reception in town.
 Although we did have a couple of boat breakdowns, which caused limited delays, Darmin and second guide Vincent were both professional and clearly very knowledgeable.
 We loved every dive and grew to appreciate their talent greatly.

 During our stay in Komodo, we began to understand that while local operations can initially seem somewhat unprofessional, the dive guides themselves are highly skilled individuals, often with years of training.
 This presents an interesting choice for visitors to Komodo: go foreign or go local.
 Seemingly professional foreign-run liveaboards based out of Bali or Lombok (or occasionally relocating from Thailand) get the glitz and the glam right, but what is the dive experience really like?
 Some foreign dive masters we met had worked several seasons in Komodo, but they lacked the intimate knowledge of Komodo sites and currents that can make or break your experience.
 We also noticed several high end operations diving in relatively large groups.
 We can’t help but wonder if they were using a lead local guide to navigate the site with foreign dive masters to handle the large number of people.
 In iffy situations which require quick decision making, that is not a great setup.

-We are not stating that local operators are always superior to foreign-run operators.
+That is not to say that local operators are always superior to foreign-run operators.
 We are simply suggesting that divers need to consider many variables when choosing a dive shop or liveaboard.
 Komodo is not diving 101 – a good dive guide here is much more important than a fancy cabin or a nice boat – so chose wisely.